 on how standardized testing has helped (or hurt!) companies decisions on what temperature rating to give a sleeping bag.

-In climbing and mountaineering, perhaps even more than long-distance hiking, weight is an even more important factor as you will likely have to make challenging technical moves with the weight of your sleeping bag on your back.
+In climbing and mountaineering, and perhaps even more than long-distance hiking, weight is an important factor.
+You may have to make challenging technical moves with the weight of your sleeping bag on your back.
 Photo: An open bivy with the MegaLite under the stars while climbing the North Ridge of Forbidden Peak.

-The Spark III is on the more expensive side ($440), but if you want a 3-season bag on the warmer end of the spectrum and still want the lightest and most packable sleeping bag you can buy, then the Spark III is hard to beat.
+The Spark III is on the more expensive side ($440), but if you want a 3-season bag on the warmer end of the spectrum and still want the lightest and most packable sleeping bag you can buy, this model is hard to beat.

 features high quality 850+ fill power down, sports the tightest cut, lightest 10D shell fabric, and the shortest (1/3 length) zipper.
-What is amazing is both the Marmot Phase 20
+What is impressive is both the Marmot Phase 20

 and the Western Mountaineering MegaLite

-are less than 2 ounces heavier.
-The Marmot Phase
+are less than two ounces heavier and are still warmer.
+The Marmot Phase 20

 is unbelievably light for its temperature rating (20F), featuring top quality 850+ down and a similar 10D shell.
 The MegaLite